corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-consensus.md

 This called *walking the chain*.

-For example, if a node proposes a transaction transferring a treasury bond.
-The bond transfer is only valid if:
+For example, if a node proposes a transaction transferring a treasury bond, the bond transfer is only valid if:

 * The treasury bond was issued by the central bank in a valid issuance transaction.
 * Every subsequent transaction in which the bond changed hands was also valid.